edmistond/dedmiston_11ty/post/2024/rands-writing-prompt-jan29.md

 Second, if you can ask this early enough in the interview - or at least in the "any questions for us?" phase of the interview - it's an opportunity to use the information in their answer to emphasize the aspects of your experience that would be most useful to what they're hoping you'll accomplish.
 This can require a certain amount of thinking on your feet, and I'll admit that I'm not always as good at that as I'd like to be.

 Third, it gives me a read on the hiring manager and the company.
-Do they know why they're hiring beyond "we have available {% footnoteref "headcount" "Given the current industry climate, unfortunately, this is less of a problem now." %}headcount{% endfootnoteref %}"?
+Do they know why they're hiring beyond "we have available headcount[^1]"?
 Do they have a sense of what they want that person to accomplish?
 My sense is that managers that know the answer to those questions are much more likely to set people up for success.

 ## As an interviewer